mohankumarsundaraj2705/bootcamp-data-analyst/Day 2/TASK 2/README.md

 📂 Files in this Folder
 File Name	Description
-solution.ipynb	Jupyter Notebook with the code for visualization data.csv	Dataset containing life expectancy values by year output.jpg	Screenshot of the generated line chart README.md	Task description and details
+solution.ipynb	Jupyter Notebook with the code for visualization data.csv	Dataset containing income values by year output.jpg	Screenshot of the generated line chart README.md	Task description and details
 📊 Data Description